 - Kinesis – is a non-directional movement when an invertebrate encounters a stimulus in terms of speed of the movement and the number of times an organism turns

-- Orthokinesis: speed of movement of the organism is dependent upon the intensity of the stimulus.
-Example, the movement of a woodlice in relation to humidity.
-With increased humidity there is an increase in the percentage time that the woodlice will remain stationary.
+- Orthokinesis: The speed of movement of the organism is dependent upon the intensity of the stimulus.
+For example, the movement of woodlice in relation to humidity.
+With increased humidity, there is an increase in the percentage time that the woodlice will remain stationary.

 - Klinokinesis: frequency or rate of turning is proportional to stimulus intensity.
-Example involves the behaviour of the flatworm which turns more frequently in response to increasing light thus ensuring that it spends more time in dark areas.
+An example involves the behaviour of the flatworm which turns more frequently in response to increasing light thus ensuring that it spends more time in dark areas.